Section 3: Choosing Your Social Media Platform And Setting Up

 You now understand some of the things you should be doing on social media to create a reputation for yourself.
 But do you also know what you should dodge when you want to maintain that positive impression?
 Consider your social media interactions and content creation to be a part of your professional resume and reflect your professional attitude and overall personality.
 Avoid inflammatory religious or racial remarks, and exercise caution when making political comments that others may find offensive.

-You have the option for creating two social media accounts: a private one and a professional one.
+You have the option of creating two social media accounts: a private one and a professional one.
 Keeping your personal Social Media pages for close friends and family to access, and use your professional accounts to make new connections and find new job opportunities.

 8. Locate and Join Groups On Social Media